alsarmie/DD2414-Documentation/docs/assembly/peripherals.md

- 1. Mount the NUC mount bottom to the top plate of the Q380 drone frame, with the open side of the mount pointed to the left hand side of the drone, using the
-    ____ screws, with a washer under the head and a nut under the Q380 top plate.
+ 1. Mount the NUC mount bottom to the top plate of the Q380 drone frame, with the open side of the mount pointed to the left hand side of the drone, using the M3 x 10mm screws, with a washer under the head and a nut under the Q380 top plate.
     1. This is easier done without the top plate mounted to the rest of the frame, but can be done with the top plate already mounted.
     2. The three screw locations seen below are the locations you must use.